 ADHD in the Workplace

-How Can You Improve Your Odds of Getting and Keeping a Job? continued...
+How Can You Get and Keep a Job?

-When you're starting your job search, work with a career counselor to find a job that is most appropriate to your interests, needs, and abilities.
-That might mean finding a more fast-paced job with flexible hours and a less-rigid structure, or starting your own business so that you can design your own work environment and hours.
+If you are about to start a job search, work with a career counselor to find a job that best matches your interests, needs, and abilities.
+That might want to find a more fast-paced job with flexible hours and a less-rigid structure.
+Or you may want to start your own business so that you can design your own work environment and hours.

-- Ask to work in a quiet space, such as an office, rather than in a cubicle where you might be easily distracted.
+- Find peace.
+Ask to work in a quiet space where you won't be easily distracted.

-- Work with a manager or colleague who is well-organized and can help guide you through projects from start to completion.
+- Buddy up.
+Work with a manager or colleague who is well-organized and can help guide you through projects from start to completion.

-- Keep a day planner with a calendar and list of things-to-do and update them often.
+- Book it.
+Keep a day planner with a calendar and list of things to do.
+Update them often.
 Set up your PDA or computer to send you electronic reminders for meetings and due dates.

-- Take notes at meetings and during phone conversations, and add all new tasks to your to-do list.
+- Write it down.
+Take notes at meetings and during phone conversations, and add all new tasks to your to-do list.

-- Set aside specific periods of time each day for answering voice mail and email so that they won't interrupt your other responsibilities.
+- Schedule interruptions.
+Set aside specific periods of time each day for answering voice mail and email so that they won't interrupt your other responsibilities.

 To help you adjust to your job, enlist the help of a career counselor or executive coach.
-He or she can offer you guidance on any issues you encounter, and can help you work through the job situations that you find most troublesome (for example, role playing how to discuss a pay raise with your boss without the conversation becoming emotionally charged).
+He or she can offer you guidance on any issues you encounter.
+They can also help you work through the job situations that you find most troublesome.
+For example, they could help you role play how to discuss a pay raise with your boss without the conversation becoming emotionally charged.